At a Glance

 At Cancer Research UK, we exist to beat cancer.

-As a Medical Writer you’ll provide broad medical writing expertise for the production of clinical study reports, investigator brochures and other clinical/scientific reports for CDD’s early-phase oncology trials.
-You will act as lead author on assigned projects, perform quality control reviews of documents produced by other Medical Writers, and be embedded within a multidisciplinary, cross-functional project team.
-Collaboration is essential, and you will work strategically within an evolving environment.
+As a Medical Writer you’ll be providing broad medical writing expertise for the production of clinical study reports, investigator brochures and other clinical/scientific reports for CDD’s early phase oncology trials.
+As well as acting as lead author on your assigned projects and performing quality control review of documents produced by other Medical Writers, you will be fully embedded within a multidisciplinary, cross‑functional project team along with other CDD departments.
+Collaboration is essential, as well as the ability to work strategically within an evolving environment.

-Note: This role is not suitable for those who only have pharmacovigilance or medical devices medical writing experience or only medical writing experience within science communications.
-You must have strong knowledge of regulatory requirements for clinical trial documents (e.g., investigator brochures, clinical study reports, posting of clinical trial summary results).
+Unfortunately, this role is not suitable for anyone who only has experience in medical writing for pharmacovigilance or medical devices or anyone who only has medical writing experience within science comms.
+You must come with strong knowledge of regulatory requirements for clinical trial documents e.g. investigator brochures, clinical study reports and posting of clinical trial summary results.
+This is a great opportunity for a current Regulatory Medical Writer looking to move into a more purpose‑driven environment or to gain valuable experience withing phase 1 oncology trials.
+Or you could be a Medical Writing Associate ready to take that next step.

 What will I be doing?